Jack Slevkoff's Enterprises provides...

 $25 minimum charge for deliveries less than 300 lbs.

-chilled areas of the produce section to insure quality.
+to insure quality.

 We prefer a minimum of five working-days